CERTIFICATION OF QUESTIONS OF LAW

 (a) Scope of Certification.
 The Supreme Court in its discretion may answer questions of law certified to it by any federal court of the United States or the highest appellate court or an intermediate appellate court of any other state, when requested by the certifying court if there are involved in any proceeding before that court questions of law of this state which may be determinative of the cause then pending in the certifying court when it appears to the certifying court there is no controlling precedent in the decisions of the Supreme Court.

 (b) Procedure.
 The certification order shall be signed by the presiding judge or the chief judge, and forwarded to the Supreme Court by the clerk of the certifying court under its official seal.
 A certification order shall set forth the questions of law to be answered, all findings of fact relevant to the questions certified, and a statement showing fully the nature of the controversy in which the questions arose.
 The Supreme Court will not consider any documents or other evidentiary materials unless the certifying court has submitted those materials.
 The Supreme Court may request the original or copies of all or of any portion of the record before the certifying court to be filed with the Court, if, in the opinion of the Supreme Court, the record or a portion thereof may be necessary in deciding to accept or in answering the questions.
 In the event a party believes that additional materials from the record before the certifying court are necessary, it shall notify the Supreme Court and the certifying court so that the certifying court can determine if the additional materials will be submitted.

 (c) Action by the Supreme Court.
 Within forty-five (45) days of receiving a certification order, the Supreme Court shall notify the certifying court and the parties of its decision to answer or refuse to answer the questions certified.
 At the same time the Supreme Court gives notice of its decision to answer the questions, it shall also inform the certifying court and the parties of the approximate date the questions will come before the Supreme Court for consideration.

-(g) Certification to Other Courts.
+(h) Certification to Other Courts.
 An appellate court, on its own motion or the motion of any party, may order certification of questions of law to the highest court of any state when it appears to the court that there are involved in any proceeding before the court questions of law of the receiving state which may be determinative of the cause then pending in the court and it appears to the court that there are no controlling precedents in the decisions of the highest court or intermediate appellate courts of the receiving state.
-The procedures for certification from this State to the receiving state shall be those provided in the laws of the receiving state.